Healthcare in Turkmenistan

 Healthcare in Turkmenistan encompasses a number of institutions and practices throughout the country of Turkmenistan.
 In the post-Soviet era, reduced funding has put the health system in poor condition.
 In 2002 Turkmenistan had 50 hospital beds per 10,000 population, less than half the number in 1996.
 Overall policy has targeted specialized inpatient facilities to the detriment of basic, outpatient care.
 Since the late 1990s, many rural facilities have closed, making care available principally in urban areas.
-President Niyazov’s 2005 proposal to close all hospitals outside Ashgabat intensified this trend.
+President Nyýazow’s 2005 proposal to close all hospitals outside Ashgabat intensified this trend.
 Physicians are poorly trained, modern medical techniques are rarely used, and medications are in short supply.
-Doctors and pharmacists were required to study the works of Avicenna and tested on their knowledge of Saparmyrat Niyazov's spiritual writings, the Ruhnama.
-In 2004 Niyazov dismissed 15,000 medical professionals, exacerbating the shortage of personnel.
+Doctors and pharmacists were required to study the works of Avicenna and tested on their knowledge of Saparmyrat Nyýazow's spiritual writings, the Ruhnama.
+In 2004 Nyýazow dismissed 15,000 medical professionals, exacerbating the shortage of personnel.
 In some cases, professionals have been replaced by military conscripts.
 Private health care is rare, as the state maintains a near monopoly.
 Free public health care was abolished in 2004.